Jake30123/foxbot-website/_portfolio/electrical.md

     </iframe>
 </div><br>

-Then one of our GPIO pins on the Arduino shorted and produces magic smoke and a 12V wire became quite friendly with the USB port on the other Arduino... leaving us with one final Arduino for the project.
+Then one of our GPIO pins on one Arduino shorted and produced magic smoke, and a 12V wire became quite friendly with the USB port on the other Arduino... leaving us with one final Arduino for the project.

 Besides this, the two buck converter system kept the Raspberry Pi happy while providing enough power to the servos and displays.

 #### Wire Management
 It was incredibly important to our electrical team member that the system be quite neat.
 So after we had a working prototype, it was time to refine the wiring.
-Before refinement the wiring was quite a rats next, it all worked but some wires were too short, some were too long, and it all made working on the robot really hard.
+Before refinement the wiring was quite a rat's next: It all worked, but some wires were too short, some were too long, and it all made working on the robot really hard.

-To fix this issue we unsoldered all of the wires and made all of them the correct length as well as switching to silicone sleeved wire instead of PVC for easy of routing.
-We then added wire wrap and head shrink to all necessary connections and routed the wires for minimal length on power wires.
+To fix this issue we unsoldered all of the wires and made all of them the correct length, as well as switching to silicone sleeved wire instead of PVC for ease of routing.
+We then added wire wrap and heat shrink to all necessary connections and routed the wires for minimal length on power wires.

 <img src="assets/img/portfolio/sleeve.jpg" alt="Fox-Bot wires in wire sleeve" width="100%" /><br>